 In Experimentation for Engineers: From A/B testing to Bayesian optimization you will learn how to:

 Design, run, and analyze an A/B test

 Break the "feedback loops" cause by periodic retraining of ML models

 Clearly define business metrics used for decision making

 Identify and avoid the common pitfalls of experimentation

-Tuning Up: From A/B testing to Bayesian optimization is a toolbox for optimizing machine learning systems, quantitative trading strategies, and more.
+Experimentation for Engineers: From A/B testing to Bayesian optimization is a toolbox for optimizing machine learning systems, quantitative trading strategies, and more.
 You’ll start with a deep dive into tests like A/B testing, and then graduate to advanced techniques used to measure performance in highly competitive industries like finance and social media.
 The tests in this unique, practical guide will quickly reveal which approaches and features deliver real results for your business.

 about the technology

 Tuning your systems is best done by following established methods employed by high-performing teams like the ones led by author David Sweet.
 This book reveals experiments, tests, metrics, and industry-tested tools that will ensure your projects are constantly improving, delivering revenue, and ensuring user satisfaction.